Pratham0818/Dictionary-Application/README.md

 Frontend technologies (HTML, CSS, JavaScript)

+To run this project:

+Install mongoDB community server: https://www.mongodb.com/try/download/community

-To run this project locally, clone the repository and install the dependencies:
+clone the repository and install the dependencies:  npm install

-npm install

-🚀 Usage
-After setting up the application, start the server:
+After setting up the application, start the server:  npm start

-npm start

 Visit http://localhost:5000 in your browser to start using the dictionary. 🌐